 Fourth, our research was conducted in the Israeli entrepreneurial ecosystem.
 There may be some concerns regarding the generalizability of our findings to other entrepreneurial ecosystems.
 However, Israel is a leading and internationally connected entrepreneurial ecosystem (Compass, 2019), and the global barriers to women entrepreneurs are similar to those faced by Israeli women entrepreneurs.
 Thus, it is highly probable that accelerators in other ecosystems similarly address these barriers.

-Regarding educational background, although the percentage of women that obtained education in life sciences is higher than that of the men in our sample, there are significantly smaller number than other entrepreneurship-relevant fields, where men are in higher proportion.
+Regarding educational background, although the percentage of women that obtained an education in the life sciences is higher than that of the men in our sample, they are still a significantly smaller number than other entrepreneurship-relevant fields, where men are in higher proportion.
 We report these differences (p.
-20) but looking at the overall proportion of participants with relevant education, still maintains at women in our sample at a disadvantage.
+20).
+However, looking at the overall proportion of participants with relevant education, we find that education levels still reflect the disadvantages that women face.

-Moreover, most of the startups in our sample are in ICT fields (55% of female-led startups are in ICT sectors, and only 20% in life sciences), therefore, education in life sciences is less relevant for building entrepreneurial human capital.
-We see similar patterns in other countries in which the rates of female founders in life science are higher than for men.
+Moreover, most of the startups in our sample are in ICT fields (55% of female-led startups are in ICT sectors, and only 20% in the life sciences), therefore, education in the life sciences is less relevant for building entrepreneurial human capital.
+We see similar patterns in other countries in which the rates of female founders in the life sciences are higher than for men.

+Review #3, Comment #5

+The major goal of the study is to identify the mechanisms through which accelerator participation helps women entrepreneurs in the Israeli high-tech sector overcome barriers to the development of their new ventures.
+Yet very little is being said in the arguments leading to the respective hypotheses about how exactly accelerators help out in overcoming the four barriers, so that we can expect that female founders' progress in improving entrepreneurial human capital (H1b), expanding networks (H2b), increase in ESE (H3b), or increase in legitimacy (H4b) would be higher for women than for men.

+Authors’ Response

 We now emphasize in our hypothesis's development section (pp. 10–12) why the support mechanisms of accelerators address these barriers.
-For each barrier to female entrepreneurship, we explain how we expect the various support mechanisms of accelerators to address it, to the benefit of female program participants.
+For each barrier to female entrepreneurship, we explain how we expect the various support mechanisms of accelerators to address it to the benefit of female program participants.
 We explain that the entrepreneurial training and mentoring promote entrepreneurial human capital (p.
-11); that accelerators’ network, mentoring and community of practice support network expansion (p.
+13); that accelerators’ provide networks, mentoring and community of practice support network expansion (p.
 12); that entrepreneurial training, networking and mentoring enhance ESE (pp. 12–13); that accelerators’ reputation and management, mentoring, and community of practice enhance legitimacy (p.
-12); and that preparation for fundraising, pitching, and networks increase access to capital (p.
+12); and, that preparation for fundraising, pitching, and networks increase access to capital (p.
 14).
 We also elaborate more on accelerators’ design mechanisms to make the linkage clearer (pp. 9–11).

-We think that female founders will progress more in each of the first four barriers.
-Generally speaking, we expect that this should be so mainly because female founders’ starting point tends to be lower than that of male founders in these aspects.
+We think that female founders will progress more with regard to each of the first four barriers.
+Generally speaking, we expect that this should be the case mainly because female founders’ starting points tend to be lower than that of male founders in these aspects.
 We present this idea in each of the hypothesis's development.

 EHC hypothesis development (p.
-12):
+13):

+As mentioned above, women entrepreneurs often suffer from relatively low EHC.
+Thus, the entrepreneurial training provided by accelerators, especially in cases of hands-on practical workshops —which are often followed by hands-on practice with various experts associated with the accelerator— might be particularly valuable and appealing for women entrepreneurs.